synergy-design-system/synergy-design-system/packages/metadata/data/layers/full/setup/setup:components-package/components/LIMITATIONS.md

 <h3 id="syn-dialog-focus-trap-top-layer-description">Description</h3>

-When using keyboard navigation in popup-based components (e.g. `<syn-select>` or `<syn-dropdown>`) inside an open `<syn-dialog>`, focus may jump to the dialog close button instead of staying on popup menu items.
+When using keyboard navigation in popup-based components (e.g. `<syn-select>` or `<syn-dropdown>`) inside an open `<syn-dialog>` or `<syn-drawer>`, focus may jump to the modal close button instead of staying on popup menu items.

 <h3 id="syn-dialog-focus-trap-top-layer-cause">Cause</h3>

 Some browsers render popup content in the top layer.
-In this case, the focused popup element may no longer be detected as part of the dialog subtree.
-The dialog's modal focus trap then treats focus as escaped and moves it back to the first tabbable dialog element (often the close button).
+In this case, the focused popup element may no longer be detected as part of the modal subtree.
+The modal focus trap then treats focus as escaped and moves it back to the first tabbable modal element (often the close button).

 <h3 id="syn-dialog-focus-trap-top-layer-solution">Proposed Solution</h3>

-When opening a popup inside a dialog, temporarily disable the dialog focus trap with `dialog.modal.activateExternal()`.
-Re-enable it after closing with `dialog.modal.deactivateExternal()`.
+When opening a popup inside a dialog or drawer, temporarily disable the host modal focus trap with `modalHost.modal.activateExternal()`.
+Re-enable it after closing with `modalHost.modal.deactivateExternal()`.

 <h4 id="syn-dialog-focus-trap-top-layer-problem">Problem</h4>